Frequent General Questions Regarding Dental Procedure Codes

 3. How do I know which CDT Code is appropriate to document the service I delivered?

 A dentist’s clinical decisions determine what services (procedures) are delivered to a patient.
-The full CDT Code entry, as published in the CDT manual, must be considered when determining which dental procedure code should be used to document services provided.
-A procedure code entry consists of the code with its nomenclature, which are printed in boldface type.
-Some procedure code entries also have descriptors printed in regular typeface.
-A careful reading of the code entry should provide the information needed for a dentist to decide which code most accurately describes the procedure that was performed.
-Codes should not be chosen based on what will gain the most reimbursement.
+The full CDT Code entry as published in the current CDT manual must be considered when determining which dental procedure code should be used to document services provided.
+A procedure code entry consists of the code and its nomenclature that are printed in boldface type; some procedure code entries also have their own unique descriptors, printed in regular typeface.
+Also, some code categories or subcategories have descriptors applicable to codes within that category.

 4. Why is there no CDT Code for the procedure I am providing today?